MicrosoftDocs/sql-docs/docs/database-engine/install-windows/latest-updates-for-microsoft-sql-server.md

 # Latest updates for Microsoft SQL Server

 Find and manage updates in one place for your SQL Server Products.
 Follow the [SQL Server Release Blog](https://aka.ms/sqlreleases) to receive information about updates and to download the updates.

 This page tracks the latest updates to all supported versions of SQL Server.

+For information about previous updates, see the [SQL Server builds blog](https://sqlserverbuilds.blogspot.com/).

 For more information about which products are supported please consult the [Microsoft Product Lifecycle Page](https://support.microsoft.com/lifecycle/).

 ## Latest updates